• I’m from West Virginia. I’ve lived in Allentown for quite a while, but my heart’s in the hills.

 Baseball (but not the Yankees; I could do without the Yankees).

-*Skeptic's Guide to the Universe, Caustic Soda, Studio 360, This American Life, Bowery Boys, Inside Appalachia, Stuff Mom Never Told You, etc.
+*Skeptic's Guide to the Universe, Weird History, Studio 360, This American Life, Bowery Boys, Inside Appalachia, Stuff You Missed in History Class, The Front Porch, etc.

 How to roller skate backward.
 I can't seem to get the hang of it.
 Or three-turns or Mohawks.